Childhood Trauma Therapist Near Me | Trauma Counseling

 Sometimes, negative responses to traumatic events occur because you avoid talking about or remembering your trauma.
 Talking about the trauma repeatedly can help you work through the pain, and come to accept what occurred.
 In this way, you may eventually be able to avoid experiencing painful emotions when thinking about the trauma you have faced.

-f) Art therapy
+f) Art Therapy

 Paint brushes and paint.